-- Dividends are taxable income to the minor child, not the custodian.
+Dividends are taxable income to the minor child, not the custodian.

     - When the minor reaches age 21, the custodian must transfer the funds to a new account established in the former minor’s name, if eligible.

-A personal agency account is used when a member needs someone to carry out account transactions for them because, for whatever reason, they are unable to do so.
+    A personal agency account is used when a member needs someone to carry out account transactions for them when they are unable to do so for any reason.

     - Member has the right to appoint another person to act as agent for them in depositing and withdrawing funds from their account.

     - The personal agent does not have any claim to the funds in the account.

     - The Personal Agent’s authority ends upon death of the account owner.

     Trust deposit accounts

     Trusts give legal instructions regarding how property and assets will pass to beneficiaries.
 LGFCU offers both Irrevocable Trust and Revocable Living Trust deposit accounts.

     - The trustee has control of the assets/funds.

     - Assets are not subject to probate.

     - At the time the account is opened, the trustee must present evidence of fiduciary capacity and evidence of his/her authority to open an account on behalf of the trust.

     Estate Deposit Account

     An Estate Deposit Account is established to provide the executor of an estate with an easy way to manage and distribute the estate’s property.

     - The account can be opened by a representative of the estate.

     - Online access provides a quick, convenient way to obtain copies of checks for estate settlement.